Chapter 2 Working with data structures

 • What does it contain (in terms of data)?

-• What can it do (in terms of operations and functions)?
+• What can it do (in terms of functions)?

 And if it “makes sense” to us, then it is well-designed.